 Every system in every country is in the process of figuring out how to reboot education to teach skills, application, and attitude in addition to recall and understanding.
 Helping students be able to grapple with increased problem solving and inquiry, be better critical and creative thinkers, show greater independence and engagement, and exhibit skills as presenters and collaborators is the challenge of the moment.
+That’s why so many educators are using the project based learning (PBL) model.
 Using Entrepreneurship to Transform Student Work.
 As my colleagues and I were building curriculum for our ninth grade project-based program, we found that most of our conversations centered not on potential projects themselves, but rather on building student self-motivation and self-mastery.

 We realized that our program's measure of success was whether the students learned to take charge of their own learning and find a joy in it.
 Beyond "Just Good Enough" Project Based Learning: Don’t Start with a Question.
 Do you have to start project-based learning (PBL) with a question?